 Colorado Bar Association Committee Member – Balanced Legal Careers (2014-2017)

-Colorado Bar Association Committee Member – Professionalism (2014-present)
+Colorado Bar Association Member – Alternative Dispute Resolution Section (2017)

 10 Best in Client Satisfaction Award 2017 by the American Institute of Family Law Attorneys